2006 Macau Grand Prix: Practice and qualifying

-The second thirty-minute practice session opened with the provisional pole sitter Asmer being the focus of attention as he went wide at San Francisco Bend and heavily collided with a barrier leaving the corner.
-The next incident had Buemi damage the front-left corner of his vehicle by driving straight into a wall at Police Bend and the session was stopped with ten minutes to go when Oshima drifted into a barrier at R-Bend.
-In the end, Conway paced the field with a lap of 2 minutes, 13.925 seconds despite delays from slower traffic.
+The second thirty-minute practice session began with the provisional pole sitter Asmer drawing attention when he went wide at San Francisco Bend and collided with a barrier exiting the corner.
+Buemi then damaged his car's front-left corner by driving straight into a wall at Police Bend, and the session was stopped with ten minutes remaining when Oshima drifted into a barrier at R-Bend.
+Conway led with a lap of 2 minutes, 13.925 seconds despite being delayed by slower traffic.
 Antinucci followed 0.075 seconds behind in second.
-Grosjean, Jakes, Sutil, Nakajima, Vettel, Carbone, Tsukakoshi and fellow Japanese Kobayashi were in positions three to ten.
+Grosjean, Jakes, Sutil, Nakajima, Vettel, Carbone, Tsukakoshi and fellow Japanese Kobayashi were in positions three through ten.

-In the second qualifying session, Winslow and Kobayashi ran wide at the escape roads at San Francisco Bend and Lisboa corner respectively, which led to localised yellow flags being waved and prevented drivers from setting a timed lap.
-Conway triggered the session's first stoppage 13 minutes in when he slid and struck the end of an outside tyre barrier near the pit lane entry at Fisherman's Bend with his right-rear tyre and bent his suspension.
-The second red flag came soon after when Sutil crashed into the Police Bend barrier and littered debris that was removed.
+In the second qualifying session, Winslow and Kobayashi ran wide at the escape roads at San Francisco Bend and Lisboa corner respectively, resulting in localised yellow flags being waved and drivers being unable from setting a timed lap.
+Conway slid and struck the end of an outside tyre barrier near the pit lane entry at Fisherman's Bend with his right-rear tyre, bending his suspension, stopping qualifying 13 minutes in.
+Soon after, Sutil collided with the Police Bend barrier, littering debris to be removed and another stoppage to qualifying.
 When the session resumed, Hirate improved on Asmer's time to take pole position until Kobayashi claimed it with a 2 minutes, 13.449 seconds lap.
-The session was halted for a third time because Kimball heavily damaged the left-hand side of his car at R-Bend.
+The session was stopped for the third time because Kimball severely damaged his car's left side at R-Bend.
 He was unhurt.
 Separate crashes by Grosjean and Kobayashi due to a late rain shower caused the session to end early but Kobayashi's lap was fast enough for pole position.
-Hirate joined Kobayashi on the grid's front row and Grosjean maintained third.
-Asmer could not replicate his first qualifying performance and was fourth-fastest.
-Antinucci was as high as second when he ventured onto Lisboa's escape road but fell to fifth by the session's conclusion.
-Di Resta qualified sixth and escaped damage to his car with a glance to the R-Bend barrier.
+Hirate joined Kobayashi on the front row, while Grosjean remained third.
+Asmer could not repeat his first qualifying performance and was fourth.
+Antinucci was second when he entered Lisboa's escape road, but he dropped to fifth by the end of qualifying.
+Di Resta qualified sixth and avoided damage to his car by minor contact with the R-Bend barrier.
 Streit, Nakajima, Kimball and Vettel completed the top ten placings.
 Behind them the rest of the field consisted of Tsukakoshi, Conway, Carbone, Engel, Sutil, Jelley, Buemi, Ikoda, Jakes, Oshima, Kennard, Jarvis, Buurman, Cortés, Rodríguez, Massironi, Winslow, Ávila, Ho, Cheong, Lei and Merszei.
-After qualifying, Antinucci's fastest time from the session was deleted because he was adjudged to have sped under yellow flag conditions during Thursday's sole practice session and fell to 15th.
-Ho was penalised for the same reason and Oshima was demoted ten places on the grid for an engine change.
+After qualifying, Antinucci's fastest time from the session was deleted because he was found to have sped under yellow flag conditions during Thursday's sole practice session, dropping him to 15th.
+Ho received the same penalty, and Oshima was demoted ten starting places due to an engine change.